Floorp-Projects/Floorp/remote/doc/marionette/CodeStyle.md

 JavaScript
 ----------

-Marionette is written in [XPCOM] flavoured JavaScript and ships as part of Firefox.
+Marionette is written in JavaScript and ships as part of Firefox.
 We have access to all the latest ECMAScript features currently in development, usually before it ships in the wild and we try to make use of new features when appropriate,